yuki-iwagishi/neat-teams-signage/README.md

 ## Usage (Pro Management portal)

-Teams Rooms Pro Management portal → Settings → Digital signage → Add source → **Custom**, register the URL above, then assign it to the target Neat device (room).
+Teams Rooms Pro Management portal → Settings → Digital signage → Add source → **Custom**, register the generated URL, then assign it to the target Neat device (room).

 ## Notes

-- This is a test setup (personal account, $200 credit / 30 days).
-For production, move it to a corporate Azure subscription or hosting that the organization can own.
+- This repository is a test setup.
+For production, move it to an Azure subscription (or equivalent hosting) that the organization can own and manage.
 - Signage must be public and require no authentication — do not include confidential content.
 - Keep `staticwebapp.config.json` when replacing content (without the header it won't display).